graphcommerce-org/graphcommerce/docs/content/readme.md

 GraphCommerce can be deployed on the same or a different server than the Magento backend is hosted on.
 All data is fetched from the Magento 2 GraphQL API.
-Once you finish GraphCommerce Magento PWA development and you are ready to launch, the regular Magento frontend (theme and extensions) can be decommissioned.
+Once you finish GraphCommerce Magento PWA development and you are ready to launch, the regular Magento front-end (theme and extensions) can be decommissioned.

 </details>